bpmsg/ahp-os/README.md

 As a database, either **`sqlite`** or **`mysql`** (MariaDB) can be defined.
-If you expect to have less than hundred users, sqlite will work fine.If you use `mysql`, create an empty database first.
+If you expect to have less than hundred users, sqlite will work fine.
+Using `mysql`, create an empty database first.
-**Note: For sqlite ensure php PDO drivers are enabled.**
+**Note: Please ensure that php PDO drivers are enabled.**
 You can check with phpinfo() under PDO, PDO support.
 Run `db/ahp-sql-create.php` to create the necessary tables and triggers.

+AHP-OS is tested to run with PHP version 7.2, 7.3, and 7.4.9, sqlite 3.22 and 5.5.5-10.3.29-MariaDB.

 ## Usage